andrerodrigues0018/GitScribe-worker/README.md

 The worker exposes the following endpoint:

-- `POST /webhook`: Receives GitHub webhook events and processes PR-related actions
+- `POST /gemini/pr`: Receives Frontend webhook with Github data and processes PR-related actions

 ## Contributing